elixir-ecto/postgrex/README.md

 Here is a [JSON extension](https://github.com/elixir-ecto/postgrex/blob/master/lib/postgrex/extensions/json.ex) that supports encoding/decoding Elixir maps to the Postgres' JSON type.

 Extensions can be specified and configured when building custom type modules.
-For example, if you want to different a JSON encoder/decode, you can define a new type module as below:
+For example, if you want to different a JSON encoder/decode, you can define a new type module as below.

 ```elixir
 # Postgrex.Types.define(module_name, extra_extensions, options)
 Postgrex.Types.define(MyApp.PostgrexTypes, [], json: AnotherJSONLib)
 ```

+`Postgrex.Types.define/3` must be called on its own file, outside of any module and function, as it only needs to be defined once during compilation.

 Once a type module is defined, you must specify it on `start_link`: